 Governments differ widely in what they publish.
 The GTED contains data on more than 20,800 individual TE provisions.
 If available, this includes the legal basis, duration, tax base, policy objective, targeted beneficiaries, the type of TE used and revenue forgone estimates for each individual provision.
 Yet, very few TE reports provide information on all these dimensions.
-For instance, in 26.1 per cent of all provision-level data entries, no revenue forgone estimates are provided.
-More than two thirds of all provisions (69.1 per cent) do not combine revenue forgone estimates with information on the policy objective the measure is supposed to serve.
-It can be argued that hardly any TE report worldwide is fully comprehensive.
-Against this background, it is fair to say that real revenue forgone amounts are probably considerably higher than the numbers mentioned above, given widespread underreporting of TEs.

-&lt;sup>1 A list with additional country-specific information can be found in Table A.1 in the Annex of this report
+1 A list with additional country-specific information can be found in Table A.1 in the Annex of this report